 Another effective method of dealing with sexual harassment is to confide in a friend, family, or co-worker.
 Telling friends and family will help lighten the load and give you the support you need to overcome the situation.
 If talking to a co-worker about the situation, you may find that you aren't the only person who's been a victim of sexual harassment from the same individual.
 Not only will this help your stress level, but you can feel good knowing that you helped keep others from falling prey to sexual harassment.

 Protection Under the Law

 Victims of sexual harassment may find that their employer handles the situation quickly, effectively, and efficiently.
 However, not every workplace has the policies to deal with the issue swiftly.
 If that's the case, the next step is to file a civil lawsuit under Title VII of the Civil Rights Act of 1964.
 To do this, victims will need to send their complaint to the EEOC.
 This is the federal agency that enforces the act.

 The EEOC then investigates the allegations.
 If they do not bring a settlement in your favor, you may have to file a Title VII lawsuit in addition to the EEOC filing.
 States may have different protocols for filing a sexual harassment suit.
 More than anything, remember to file quickly before the statute of limitations runs out.

-If you need help with any topic concerning sexual harassment, you can post your legal need on UpCounsel's marketplace.
+If you need help with any topic concerning sexual harassment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.